New York Like a Native

 Brooklyn 202 tour

-This extensive tour of neighborhoods in the Brownstone Brooklyn belt combines major segments of the Brooklyn 101 tour (Park Slope, Brooklyn Heights), plus the Fort Greene & Clinton Hill tour and/or the Cobble Hill & Carroll Gardens tour, and/or the Atlantic Ave. & Downtown Brooklyn tour.
+This extensive tour of neighborhoods in the Brownstone Brooklyn belt combines major segments of the Brooklyn 101 tour (Park Slope, Brooklyn Heights, DUMBO), plus pieces of the Fort Greene & Clinton Hill tour and/or the Cobble Hill & Carroll Gardens tour.

 Brooklyn tour highlights